mazira/base64-stream/README.md

 # Requirements

-This module currently requires Node v0.10.
-Support for Node v0.8 may be added in the future using the [readable-stream](https://github.com/isaacs/readable-stream) module.
+This module currently requires Node v0.8 or higher.
+Support for versions prior to v0.10 is made possible by using the [readable-stream](https://github.com/isaacs/readable-stream) module.

 # Usage